bskinn/h5cube-spec/doc/source/index.rst

 It is the purpose of this document to define a file specification for storing the data contained in Gaussian CUBE files in the binary `HDF5 <https://support.hdfgroup.org/HDF5/>`__ |extlink| format.
-In particular, this specification aims to facilitate storing such CUBE data in a fashion able to exploit the enhanced compression methods available in the HDF5 format (see `here <https://support.hdfgroup.org/hdf5-quest.html#gcomp>`__ |extlink|).
+HDF5 was chosen due to its acceptance across numerous disciplines as a standardized, cross-platform data storage format, and for the free, cross-platform compression algorithms integrated into it
+(see `here <https://support.hdfgroup.org/hdf5-quest.html#gcomp>`__ |extlink|).
-In circumstances where 'semi-lossy' compression (e.g., truncation of precision) is acceptable, particularly large compression ratios are feasible.
+In circumstances where 'semi-lossy' compression (e.g., truncation of precision and/or data thresholding) is acceptable, particularly large reductions in file size are feasible.
 Documentation at the companion Python project ``h5cube`` (`ReadTheDocs <http://h5cube.readthedocs.io/en/stable/>`__ |extlink|\|
 `GitHub <https://github.com/bskinn/h5cube>`__ |extlink|) will eventually illustrate